Uninspiration

 I live in West Penwith, Cornwall, in southwest Britain.

-The red marker down on the left shows where I live, on an organic farm.
+The red marker shows where I live.
 Far beyond.
 Surrounded by the high seas.

-For pics of Penwith, its cliffscapes and stone circles, click here.
+For pics of Penwith, and its cliffscapes and stone circles, click here.

 The Turning of Wheels